 All staff working with children with special educational needs are made aware of their individual targets and they are worked towards on a daily basis.

 If your child requires additional support then it is possible to apply for an inclusion grant or discretionary funding while your child is within the Early Years at Westward.

-- A child’s Individual Support Plan will be reviewed on a half termly basis.
+- A child’s Action Plan will be reviewed on a half termly basis.

 - Between review meetings the class teacher and SENCO will work with your child on their individual targets.
 Further assessments of their learning may take place such as further Ann Locke profiles being completed or other formal assessment tests.

-- The Class teacher will also keep you updated on your child’s progress via the Home Message Book.
+- The class teacher will also keep you updated on your child’s progress via the Home Message Book or email.

 - We also hold special training evenings for parents to support the learning process at home.

 - We also advise parents about external support groups in the local area and where the nearest Children’s Centre is located.
 Many useful workshops are run by the local Children’s Centres.

 5. What support will there be for my child’s overall well being?